Graduating students of AZCPM will achieve the following competencies:

 - Explain the genetic, molecular, biochemical and cellular mechanisms important to maintaining the body’s homeostasis.

-- Relate the altered development, structure and function of the body and its major organ systems to diseases and pathological conditions.
+- Relate the altered development, structure and function of the body and its major organ systems to diseases and pathological conditions with emphasis on the lower extremity.

-- Apply knowledge from pre-clinical and clinical sciences in simulated and clinical settings to patient care.
+- Apply knowledge from pre-clinical and clinical sciences, including knowledge of pharmacology, microbiology, and immunology in simulated and clinical settings to patient care.

 - Use current and emerging knowledge of health and disease to identify and solve problems in patient care.